manojgudi/senml_yang_draft/draft.md

 60003      data /senml:e/vs
 ~~~~

+SID allocation rule states that for every unique YANG identifier, there is a corresponding unique SID number{{I-D.ietf-core-sid}}.
+This rule is broken here to ensure the delta for "n" is computed to be 0 to match SenML-CBOR label definition.
+Hence, top-level key "e" and "n" have the same SID.
+However, "e" is not part of existing SenML label set as defined in the section 4.3 of {{RFC8428}}.

-The CORECONF diagnostic format of the data instance is shown below:
+The resulting CORECONF diagnostic format of the data instance is shown below:

 ~~~~
 {60000: [{-3: 1.001,